Trauma and Trauma Informed Care

 Basic Trauma Informed Care: Principles and Actions*

 This training explores the history and influence of Trauma Informed Care (TIC) on human services.
 It explains the philosophy, policies, and relational aspects necessary to engage those affected by trauma.
 It contrasts “treatment as usual” with TIC.
-It builds on the basic of trauma understanding, reflective practice, and clinical science.
+It builds on the basics of trauma understanding, reflective practice, and clinical science.
 This class consists of the following:

 1) History, Philosophy, and Research around TIC and its general application